 Does your business have some social media skeletons in its closet?
-Perhaps you inherited a plagued social profile, or you’re haunted by old logos and graphics from the past.
+Perhaps you inherited a plagued social media, or you’re haunted by old logos and graphics from the past.
 Even worse, there may be negative comments and reviews to contend with.
 Attempting to revive a neglected social media profile can be challenging.
-However, many social media channels offer opportunities to efficiently and effectively meet business goals.
+However, many social media profiles offer opportunities to efficiently and effectively meet business goals.
 With our guidance, you can take your current profiles from wicked to winning in just a few steps.

 Step 1: Identify Your Why

 Reinvigorating forgotten social media profiles are not for the faint of heart.
 However, by wanting to do so, it’s safe to assume that there are goals you wish to achieve with their use.
 It’s important to go into the creation of social profiles, whether new or old, knowing what the profiles are used for and whether or not that aligns with your business goals.

 For example, if you’re looking to sell more directly through a social platform, Twitter will do little to help your efforts.
 In opposition, if you’re trying to build a community page and develop more awareness for your brand, Facebook is an excellent option.
 Below we have a very brief synopsis of the major social media platforms and what they’re best suited for in terms of marketing endeavors:

 Facebook boasts nearly 2.7 billion worldwide users, making it the most-used social media platform in the world.
 Given its popularity, it’s no surprise that Facebook does two things very well:

 - Providing an opportunity for brand learning and sales